Harry Read (sportsman)

 Read served in the 2nd Regiment of Life Guards during World War I, ending the war with the rank of Lieutenant.
 He became a malt farmer after the war.
 He served as president of Dublin University Football Club from 1945–1947.
 In 1955, he became president of the Irish Rugby Football Union, opening the newly constructed west stand at Lansdowne Road in that same year.
 Read died at Dalkey in December 1972.

+His Great Grandon Kyle Read was capped for Ireland U18 in 2021, as scrum half the position invented by Henry.